gabriellett/.lett/README.md

 Link the .vim, .vimrc, .zshrc and .tmux.conf from .lett to your home

-To make powerline pretties copy `.lett/to-oh-my-zsh/themes/ys_powerline.zsh-theme` to `~/.oh-my-zsh/themes
+To make powerline prettier copy `.lett/to-oh-my-zsh/themes/ys_powerline.zsh-theme` to `~/.oh-my-zsh/themes

 To make git directory info show on your shell, copy `.lett/to-oh-my-zsh/functions/git.zsh` to `~/.oh-my-zsh/functions`